EADS delays A350 but avoids heat of crisis

-PARIS Airbus parent EADS EAD.PA pushed back its A350 carbon-fibre jetliner by six months with a 200 million euro (170 million pound) charge as it seeks to avoid errors like those that nearly derailed Europe's A380 superjumbo.
+PARIS Airbus parent EADS EAD.PA pushed back its A350 carbon-fibre jetliner by six months with a 200 million euro charge as it seeks to avoid errors like those that nearly derailed Europe's A380 superjumbo.

 The delay trimmed third-quarter profits that nonetheless beat expectations as Airbus stabilised costs on the troublesome superjumbo project.
 And EADS shares got a boost as Europe's largest aerospace group raised its outlook for the year.